-PEP and PrEP are two bio-pharmaceutical (medicine-based) ways for people who do not have HIV to keep from contracting HIV.
+PEP and PrEP are two bio-pharmaceutical (medicine-based) ways for people who do not have HIV to prevent HIV.
 There are several other ways to do this, and condoms will always provide a mainstay within these scenarios.

 Post Exposure Prophylaxis – PEP